DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-1/level-2/_index.md

 {{% note %}}

 By 1980, arcade manufacturers included dedicated sound chips known as programmable sound generators, or PSGs (see box 2.1, ‘‘Sound Synthesis’’) into their circuit boards, and more tonal background music and elaborate sound effects developed.
-Some of the earliest examples of repeating musical loops in games were found in Rally X (Namco/Midway, 1980), which had a six-bar loop (one bar repeated four times, followed by the same melody transposed to a lower pitch),
+Some of the earliest examples of repeating musical loops in games were found in Rally-X (Namco/Midway, 1980), which had a six-bar loop (one bar repeated four times, followed by the same melody transposed to a lower pitch),

 Namco's 1980 arcade game Rally-X was the first known game to use a digital-to-analog converter (DAC) to produce sampled tones instead of a tone generator.